 About Lincoln Castle

 After his victory over Harold Godwinson at the Battle of Hastings in 1066, William needed to control the northern part of his kingdom and strategically chose Lincoln (previously known as Lindum Colonia, Lindocolina and then Lincylene) to remind the populace that the Normans were well and truly in charge.

 The castle’s stone walls reap the scars of bloody medieval battles including the First Battle of Lincoln (1141), the Second Battle of Lincoln during the First Barons’ War (1217) and again in the English Civil War (1644) when the holding Royalists were pushed aside by a more powerful force of Parliamentarians.

-Along with William, other regnal visitors included King Stephen, King John, King Henry II and King Henry VIII with his wife Catherine Howard in 1541 as part of their ‘royal progress to York.’
+Along with William, other regnal visitors included King Stephen, King John, King Henry II and King Henry VIII with his wife Catherine Howard in 1541 as part of their royal progress to York.

 The 19th century chapel purports to be the only one in the world designed for the ‘Separate System’ whereby each seat is isolated – the preacher can see everyone but each prisoner can only see him.
 Seven men were executed here and their graves are still there to this day.

-Visitors can take an immersive tour of the prison with films and touch-screen multimedia as well as being able to dress up as a prisoner or staff member.
-You can take the Medieval Wall Walk, a full circle of the stone curtain wall with amazing views of the city of Lincoln and you can also discover the church that was discovered 3m below ground by archaeologists in 2013.
+You can also take the Medieval Wall Walk, a full circle of the stone curtain wall with amazing views of the city of Lincoln, or discover the church that was discovered 3m below ground by archaeologists in 2013.
 It included 10 skeletons (six adults and three children) and one in a stone sarcophagus that has remained undisturbed for over 1,000 years.